 Key question: How much of your portfolio would you be comfortable continuing to hold onto if the stock price of your company stock was to pull back unexpectedly?

 Earning compensation in the form of company stock can be highly lucrative, especially when you work for a company whose stock price has been rising for a long time.
 At the same time, you should consider whether you have too much of your personal wealth tied to a single company's performance.

 Why?
 If your investments are highly concentrated in a single stock, rather than in a diversified portfolio, you may be exposed to excess volatility, based on that one company.
 Moreover, when that company is also your employer, your financial wellbeing is already highly concentrated in the fortunes of that company in the form of your job, your paycheck, and your benefits, and possibly even your retirement savings.

-Tip: Consult with a financial advisor to ensure that your investments are appropriately diversified and read Viewpoints on Fidelity.com: The guide to diversification
+Tip: Consult with a financial professional to ensure that your investments are appropriately diversified and read Viewpoints on Fidelity.com: The guide to diversification

 Mistake #6: Forgetting to update your beneficiary information